-At New Vision Counseling our mission is to help you discover what better looks like for you and equip you with the tools to create it.
+Our mission is to help you discover what better looks like for your situation and equip you with the tools to create it.
 We accomplish this through cutting edge counseling techniques guided by biblical principles.

 Shawn & Tanda’s Marital Journey